gllbhh/cloud-servises/week02/README.md

 3. _Compare application containers to microservices_

    An application container is a way of packaging and running an application while the microservice is an archictectural style when an application is split into many small pieces which work together.
-In other words, a container would be a way to run a microservice but you can run microservices in other environments like virtul machine or serverless environment.
+In other words, a container would be a way to run a microservice but you can run microservices in other environments, like virtual machine or serverless environment.

 4. _Describe shortly what is Kubernetes and what alternatives are there?_